 \section{Introduction}

-A common compiler design consists of three components\textemdash a frontend, an optimizer, and a backend~\cite{llvm-book} where the frontend translates source code to an intermediate representation (IR), the optimizer performs optimizations on the IR, and the backend translates the IR into instructions specific to the target architecture.
-The LLVM project lowered the barrier to entry by providing a common LLVM intermediate representation with different architecture backends.

-There is a growing trend to advance modular compiler design through extensible infrastructure for intermediate representations (IR).
-Multi-Level Intermediate Representation (MLIR) is one such effort.
-It aims to create a unified infrastructure for manipulating an extensible IR format, enabling reusable compiler components.
-Unlike LLVM, which defines a single common intermediate representation (IR), MLIR enables developers to extend the underlying IR through the concept of {\em MLIR dialects}.
-Each MLIR dialect essentially defines a new IR consisting of a unique set of operations, types, and attributes with domain-specific semantics.
-For example, the IR for machine learning is modeled as computation graphs, while the IR for LLVM is modeled as a sequence of program instructions.
+Deep learning compilers are a critical component of AI workflows that enable PyTorch and TensorFlow models to be compiled to a variety of hardware architectures.
+One of the leading technologies powering such DL compiler development is LLVM's Multi-Level Intermediate Representation (MLIR) framework.
+Unlike LLVM, which defines a single common intermediate representation (IR), MLIR enables developers to extend the underlying IR through the concept of {\em MLIR dialects}~\cite{llvm-book, mlir-lang-ref}.
+Each MLIR dialect defines a new IR consisting of a unique set of operations, types, and attributes with domain-specific semantics.
+For example, the IR for machine learning is modeled a computation graph, while the IR for LLVM is modeled as a sequence of program instructions.

 Take the Circuit IR Compilers and Tools (CIRCT)~\cite{circt} project as an example.
 It leverages the MLIR framework to build a compiler for heterogeneous compilation by defining 26 new dialects with 145 new operations.
-For example, CIRCT uses a generic hardware abstraction by defining the \texttt{hw} and \texttt{comb} custom dialects with operations to represent abstract hardware modules and combinational logic.
-Listing \ref{lst:hw-example} shows a snippet of MLIR representing a hardware module containg a custom MLIR operation called \texttt{comb.add} which represents combinational addition.
+For example, CIRCT uses a generic hardware abstraction by defining the \texttt{hw} and \texttt{comb} dialects with operations to represent abstract hardware modules and combinational logic.
+Listing \ref{lst:hw-example} shows a snippet of MLIR representing a hardware module containing a custom MLIR operation called \texttt{comb.add} which represents combinational addition.